Details of the training group and where and when to find us

 If you're training for a channel (or equivalent) relay or a short swim that won't require feeding, this is the option for you.

 What you'll get: everything from 'Just for fun' plus - a training plan tailored to your event, a certificate for a 2 hour swim and any ratification paperwork signed, all the encouragement you need to get through any barriers you experience in training, access to a 10% discount on any products sold in the shop.
 You may also get the odd treat!

 If you're training for a channel solo or other equivalent marathon swim that will last more than 3 hours, this is for you.

-What you'll get: everything from 'Relay' plus feeds (including a variety of treats) after 2 hours and hourly thereafter, a training logbook and a 15% discount on any products in the shop.
+What you'll get: everything from 'Relay' plus feeds (including a variety of treats) after 2 hours and hourly thereafter and a 15% discount on any products in the shop.
 NB your certificate will be for a 6 hour swim.